Ruud's Commodore Site Home Email

 As you can see, the CAx and CBx pins are not used.
 Future expansion?

-Realisation: the PC.
+Realization: the PC.

-Realisation: testing.
+Realization: testing.

 As said before, the Pascal part is using the same unit I use for CBM-HD and that software is running stable for the last two years.

 I tested the whole by saving and loading some own made files but the main test is performed by utilities like 'CHANGE DISK' and 'PERFORMANCE TEST' found on 1541 Demo disk.
-What struck me most in apositive way was that 1541LPT even passed the mechanical test performed by 'PERFORMANCE TEST'!
+What struck me most in a positive way was that 1541LPT even passed the mechanical test performed by 'PERFORMANCE TEST'!

 The software